christsven/H.E.A.T/factions/NSPR Volunteer Rifle Contingent.md

 ### Territorial knowledge

-Due to being accustomed to the surrounding terrain features, INDEPENDENT forces do not have to fulfill an order check to enter the map as reserve units.
+Due to being accustomed to the surrounding terrain features, NSPR forces do not have to fulfill an order check to enter the map as reserve units.